How to Breathe Properly While Running

 One question I’m frequently asked by relatively new runners involves breathing patterns.
 They usually want to know how to breathe when running.
 Often new runners complain of difficulty breathing, getting short of breath long before their legs feel significantly fatigued.

-- Breathe Through Your Nose & Mouth
+Is it Better to Breathe Through Your Nose or Mouth When Running?

 People often get given conflicting advice here.
 The most effective strategy to use is that which maximises the potential for oxygen intake.
 Breathe through your nose and mouth together to take in the maximal amount of air per breath.

 If you want to run faster, it might help to move to a 2:1 rhythm (inhaling for 2 strides : exhaling for 1 stride).
 You will learn to regulate and maintain your breathing pattern by lining it to your stride pattern.
 Thus avoiding hyperventilation.

-- Take Full Breaths
+Take Full Breaths While Running

 To enable your body to take in full breaths of air and therefore absorb maximum amounts of oxygen, learn to breathe from your diaphragm, breathing ‘into your belly’ or so it feels, instead of feeling your chest rise and fall.

-- Maintain Good Posture
+Maintain Good Running Posture

 To enable your lugs to fill to their proper capacity, you must maintain a good posture.
 Don’t allow yourself to slump forwards as you fatigue.
 This may effectively reduce the space your lungs can operate in and therefore restrict your breathing, adding to your fatigue.